grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/06 Test life cycle.md

 Once the VU reaches the end of the function, it loops back to the start and executes the code all over.

 As part of this "restart" process, k6 resets the VU.
-Cookies are cleared and TCP connections might be torn down  (depending on your test configuration options).
+Cookies are cleared, and TCP connections might be torn down  (depending on your test configuration options).

 As a bonus, you can reuse data between iterations (but only for the same VU):